 - The user shares your name but has no other commonalities, or

-- The profile clearly states it is not affiliated with or connected to any similarly-named individuals.
+- The profile clearly states it is not affiliated with or connected to any similarly-named individuals or brands.

-Twitter users are allowed to create parody, commentary, or fan accounts.
-Please refer to Twitter’s parody, commentary, and fan account policy for more information about these types of accounts.
+Twitter users are allowed to create parody, newsfeed, commentary, or fan accounts.
+Please refer to Twitter’s parody, newsfeed, commentary, and fan account policy for more information about these types of accounts.